Boom Festival

-Today, Boom is a festival that gathers people from all around the globe (in 2018, 147 countries were represented) that resonate with the mantra words of the festival such as Oneness, Music, Peace, Arts, Environment, Culture and Love.
-It is a 100% independent festival.
-It is renowned as a leading example of sustainability oriented festival.
+Boom festival gathers people from all around the globe (in 2018, 147 countries were represented) and is a fully independent festival.

-Boom’s Environmental Paradigm has gained a reputation for its hand-on, fusionist, experimental approach for large scale gatherings.
+Boom's has gained a reputation for its environmentalist hand-on, fusionist, experimental approach for large-scale gatherings.
 It is based on the following dimensions: art and creativity; water; air; soil; waste as a resource; public health; food and nutrition; engagement and social change; energy, mobility and transport; packaging; procurement and materials.
 The festival has won several green festival international awards since 2008.

-Over the course of two decades, the festival has honoured themes such as Water (2010); Alchemy (2012); The Feminine (2014); Shamanism (2016) and Sacred Geometry in 2018.
+Over the course of two decades, the festival has had themes such as Water (2010); Alchemy (2012); The Feminine (2014); Shamanism (2016) and Sacred Geometry in 2018.

-The 13th edition of Boom Festival took place on 22 July - 29 July 2022 with The Anthropocene as its main theme, after being rescheduled due to the Covid-19 pandemic.
+The 13th edition of Boom Festival took place on 22–29 July 2022 with The Anthropocene as its main theme, after being rescheduled due to the COVID-19 pandemic.

 History

 The festival was born out of a group of friends who wanted to bring the vibe of the Goa parties to Portugal.
 They introduced the psychedelic movement in Portugal in the early 1990s, with regular parties in a forest and in 1997 decided to organise a festival which would bring together the Goa trancers from across the world.
-Thus giving birth to Boom’s first edition in August 1997.
+Thus giving birth to Boom's first edition in August 1997.

-Boom’s second edition took place in 1998, and from then on the festival started taking place every two years.
+Boom's second edition took place in 1998, and from then on the festival started taking place every two years.
 Each edition helped steer the festival towards new concepts within psychedelic music and culture.

-The last edition of the festival in the now-mythical forest of Herdade do Zambujal was in 2000.
-It was a life-changing moment not only for the festival with the introduction of new areas such a brand new conference area, new music areas, to name just a few.
+The last edition of the festival in the forest of Herdade do Zambujal was in 2000 with the introduction of new areas such a new conference area and new music areas.
 It also marked the arrival of a whole new generation to the global psychedelic scene that converged to Portugal to celebrate Boom.

 In 2002 the festival moved to the shores of the Idanha-a-Nova lake.
 Between 2002 and 2008, the festival started to develop not only a multidisciplinary vision of the psychedelic trance culture and beyond, but it also pioneered multiple sustainability and regeneration projects.

-In 2010 the festival moved to another homestead, located on the other shore side of the Idanha-a-Nova lake, allowing the festival to further develop conceptually and to launch the Boomland project: a permanent space for regeneration, inspired in free and independent cultural spaces, and which hosts sustainable events that aim at human transformation.
+In 2010 the festival moved to the other shore side of the Idanha-a-Nova lake, allowing the festival to further develop and to launch the Boomland project: a permanent space for regeneration, inspired in free and independent cultural spaces, and which hosts sustainable events that aim at human transformation.

-The Boom Festival 20 Years documentary (1997-2017) film sums up its origins, 11 editions of the festival and all the projects which emerged from its evolution over time.
-This documentary contains rare footage of both Boom and the worldwide psychedelic movement.
+The Boom Festival 20 Years documentary (1997–2017) film sums up its origins, 11 editions of the festival and all the projects which emerged from its evolution over time. psychedelic movement.